valerionew/blink-errr/README.md

 # BLINK-ERRR
-*For how long a nice lady will be able to blink her eye on a CR2032 cell?*
+*For how long this lady will be able to blink her eye on a CR2032 cell?*
 **We'll see!**

 ![board](img/board-01.png)